-Brand driven network effects are expensive and abstract and without understanding users or building value for the network they are almost always destined to fail.
+Brand-driven network effects are expensive and abstract, and without understanding users or building value for the network, they’re almost always destined to fail.

-All of these examples may have played out differently if they had focused on the creating better experiences for their users and network.
-The positive network effects created by a great experience can overcome price objections and while propagating the brand and increasing engagement.
+The fate of the failed businesses in the above examples may have been different if the entrepreneurs had focused on creating better experiences for their users and network.
+The positive network effects created by a great experience can overcome price objections while propagating the brand and increasing engagement.

 Many of today’s leading platforms focus on the experience of the user and understand that great user experiences are driven by balancing the 3 C’s – Cost, Control, and Convenience.
 We are big fans of the 3 C’s here at Genius Avenue.

-People might shout and scream when Facebook or LinkedIn change a feature or rail against the amount of advertising on the platforms, but they keep their profiles active because of the free, slick interface and the convenience of being able to find all their contacts in one place.
+People might shout and scream when Facebook or LinkedIn changes a feature, or they might rail against the amount of advertising on these platforms, but they keep their profiles active because of the free, slick interface and the convenience of being able to find all their contacts in one place.

-Amazon might earn its fair share of bad press, but the convenience and cost benefits tend to cancel out the backlash.
+Amazon might earn its fair share of bad press, but the convenience and cost benefits it offers tend to cancel out the backlash.

-Those platforms focus on the positive network benefits created by the user experience.
-The majority of their feature development, analysis and growth tend to be around continually improving the user experience.
+These platforms focus on the positive network benefits created by the user experience; in fact, most of their feature development, analysis, and growth are centered around continually improving it.